 Professionals and Free Resources to help with Aging in Place

-Aging in place can mean staying in a private residence, but also mean staying in an independent living, assisted living or other retirement living situation without having to move to a place with a higher level of care.
+Aging in place can mean staying in a private residence or primary home, but also means staying in an independent living, assisted living, or other retirement living space without having to move.
+Aging in place can be a challenging task, but luckily there are many professionals and resources to help!

 By continuing you are agreeing to the Aging Uniquely Health and Legal Disclaimer at the bottom of the page.